Appdynamics/verizon-cloud-connector-extension/README.md

 </table>

 ##Prerequisite
-Create a key pait to use this connector extension.
+Create a key pair to use this connector extension.
 Follow the link to create a key pair http://cloud.verizon.com/documentation/CreatingTheAPIKeyPair.htm